billbuchanan/appliedcrypto/z_assessments/test01/README.md

 Some test details are:

+* The test is taken on Moodle, and where the link will appear before the test.
 * It is an open-book test.
 No use of GenAI mode in browsers.
 You cannot use Google.com, and should only use (duckduckgo.com)[https://duckduckgo.com].
 * No copying and pasting is allowed for the questions, and answers will be checked against on-line sources for copying.
 * No use of chat/AI bots.
 Any student found using GenAI may be reported for academic misconduct.